- Our Rides

 Accommodation is in the beautifully restored estancia house.
 There are seven individually and traditionally decorated bedrooms each with a private bathroom and wood burning stove for chilly winter nights.

 There is a swimming pool (usually open mid-October to mid-April) to dip into at the end of a hot day in summer.
 Between riding sessions you are welcome to relax on the veranda and enjoy afternoon tea or a gin and tonic.

 Food and wine is a key part of the Los Potreros experience; meals are taken as a group and are very sociable affairs.
 Dishes are European and Argentinean in style and include home reared organic beef, local chicken and pork, pasta and free range eggs.
 Locally grown vegetables and fruits are served, often from the estancia's garden, along with local cheese, freshly baked bread and cakes.
 Every meal is accompanied by one or two salad or vegetable dishes and fresh fruit is available at all times.
 A traditional Argentine 'asado' (barbeque) is a real highlight for many.

 The estancia is open from July to the end of April.
 There are no set arrival days so you can stay for as long as you wish.
-The minimum stay is three nights (five nights over Easter Christmas and New Year).
+The minimum stay is three nights (minimum five nights 22 December-2 January).
 We recommend a stay of at least seven nights.

 Sample Itinerary for Estancia Los Potreros

 No riding takes place on Sunday afternoons as it is the horses' time off.

 The estancia can usually be booked on an exclusive basis for groups of 6 adults or more (minimum five night stay).
 Please ask for details.

 Prices below are on the basis of a seven night stay and reflect the Argentinian sales tax refund for non-residents.
 Shorter and longer stays are possible; please ask for a quote.